-Our Business-An Overview
+Our Business - An Overview

 NeuroMetrix, Inc., or the Company, a Delaware corporation, was founded in June 1996.
 It is a science-based health care company transforming patient care through neurotechnology.
-The Company develops and markets innovative products for the detection, diagnosis, and monitoring of peripheral nerve and spinal cord disorders such as those associated with diabetes, carpal tunnel syndrome, lumbosacral disc disease, and spinal stenosis.
+The Company develops and markets innovative products for the detection, diagnosis, and monitoring of peripheral nerve disorders such as those associated with diabetes and carpal tunnel syndrome.

-The Company's primary focus is diabetes, specifically detection and monitoring of diabetic peripheral neuropathy, or DPN, which is a common complication of the disease.
+The Company's primary focus is diabetes, specifically the detection and monitoring of diabetic peripheral neuropathy, or DPN, which is a common complication of the disease.
 The Company views diabetes as representing the largest and fastest growing opportunity for its proprietary technology.
 Neuropathy is a common and serious complication of the disease that may lead to foot ulcers and limb amputation.
-The Company has over a decade of experience in neuropathy detection and believes it is uniquely positioned to address the unmet need for a rapid, cost-effective, objective test for DPN.
-In June 2011, the Company achieved the marketing launch of NC-stat DPNCheck, which is a modified version of its NC-stat device designed for the assessment of systemic neuropathies, such as DPN, at the point-of-care.
-The Company anticipates that commercial shipments of this device for physician evaluations will begin late in the third quarter of 2011.
+The Company has over a decade of experience in neuropathy detection starting with approval in 1999 by the United States Food and Drug Administration, or FDA, of the NC-stat System, a point-of-care device for the performance of general purpose nerve conduction studies.
+In support of its efforts, the Company has hired a dedicated endocrinology and podiatry sales force and, in September 2011, the Company commercially launched NC-stat DPNCheck, which is a rapid, low cost, modified version of its NC-stat device designed to assess systemic neuropathies, such as DPN, at the point-of-care.
+The Company is focusing its initial sales efforts for NC-stat DPNCheck on endocrinologists and podiatrists because of their high concentration of diabetes patients and focus on DPN.
+The Company's sales process for NC-stat DPNCheck starts with a 30-day, no-charge physician evaluation.
+All third quarter NC-stat DPNCheck shipments were under terms of physician evaluation agreements.
+The Company expects to record its first revenue from sales of NC-stat DPNCheck in the fourth quarter of 2011.

-The Company currently markets a medical device cleared by the United States Food and Drug Administration, or FDA, which is used for the assessment of neuropathies.
-The Company's ADVANCETM NCS/EMG System, or the ADVANCE System, is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures.
+The Company's ADVANCETM NCS/EMG System, or the ADVANCE System, has also been cleared by the FDA and is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures.
 The Company focuses its sales efforts for the ADVANCE System on physician offices and clinics.
-The ADVANCE System is comprised of: (1) various types of electrodes and needles, (2) the ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to the Company's servers for data archiving, report generation, and other network services.
-The Company sold a predecessor device, the NC-stat System, to a broad group of physicians from its initial market launch in May 1999 through September 2010.
-The Company's NC-stat System is a point-of-care device for the performance of nerve conduction studies.
-The Company does not intend to support the NC-stat System beyond 2011 and therefore it is transitioning its NC-stat customers to the ADVANCE System.
-The Company's neurodiagnostic equipment is used in over 3,400 physicians' offices, clinics, and hospitals.
-Over 1.5 million patient studies have been performed with its neurodiagnostic devices since 1999.
+The ADVANCE System is comprised of: (1) various types of electrodes and needles, (2) the ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to the Company's servers for data archiving, report generation and other network services.
+The Company does not intend to support the original NC-stat System beyond 2011 and therefore it is transitioning its NC-stat customers to the ADVANCE System.

+The Company's neurodiagnostic equipment is used in approximately 3,200 physicians' offices, clinics, and hospitals.
+Over 1.5 million patient studies have been performed with the Company's neurodiagnostic devices since 1999.